2023 NFL Playoff Picture: AFC and NFC Seed Projections

-Heading into Week 14, only one team has been eliminated from playoff contention, meaning the 31 other teams are still alive for a playoff berth.
-If the season ended today*, which teams would make the playoffs?
-Below, we explore the 2023 NFL Playoff Picture.
+Heading into Week 15, 30 of 32 teams are still mathematically alive for a playoff spot.
+Only one team has punched their ticket to the postseason.
+Below, we explore the 2023 NFL Playoff Picture in the AFC and NFC.

 The Best NFL Betting Sites in 2023